Bruin-Dev/Intelygenz/service-outage-monitor/README.md

 SERVICE_OUTAGE_MONITOR_4_VELOCLOUD_HOSTS = ""
 SERVICE_OUTAGE_MONITOR_4_VELOCLOUD_HOSTS_FILTER = ""
 ```

+Also it is necessary to change the desired tasks for each instance, as explained in section [Deploying just a subset of microservices](../README.md#deploying-just-a-subset-of-microservices) of the main README.
+If any `service-outage-monitor` instance is not to be used, the value of `service_outage_monitor_<X>_desired_tasks` should be set to 0, being `X` the number of the service-outage-monitor instance that is going to be disabled.

 > At this moment, this process is disabled in production environment because edges in `decomissioned` and
 `maintenance` state should not be monitored.